-The "house pate" of the South.Katie Workman condiment, pimento, pimento cheese, spread
+The "house pate" of the South, pimento cheese spread works on everything from crackers to burgers.

 Pimento cheese.
 This is just a phenomenal thing.
 This has been called the “House Pate” of the South (isn’t that terrific?).
-It’s usually a combo of roasted peppers (piquillo, pimento, or red bell) with mayo, cheddar cheese…and sometimes it stops right there.
-Often other ingredients work their way in, such as different cheeses, spices such as hot peppers or paprika, Worcestershire, lemon juice, some member of the onion family.
+It’s usually a combo of roasted peppers (piquillo, pimento, or red bell) with mayo and cheddar cheese…and sometimes it stops right there.
+Often, other ingredients work their way in, such as different cheeses, spices such as hot peppers or paprika, Worcestershire, lemon juice, or some member of the onion family.

-My friend, talented Southern chef Griff Day, of Back in the Day Bakery, told me he uses a splash of bourbon in his pimento cheese, and that little trick really seems to add some depth and extra flavor to my version as well.
-I tried his with some crispy bacon and other melty cheese (fontina? havarti? mild cheddar? something like that…) in a griddled sandwich at the bakery and it was one of the best sandwiches have ever eaten.
+My friend, talented Southern chef Griff Day of Back in the Day Bakery, told me he uses a splash of bourbon in his pimento cheese, and that little trick really seems to add some depth and extra flavor to my version as well.
+I tried his with some crispy bacon and other melty cheese (fontina? havarti? mild cheddar? something like that…) in a griddled sandwich at the bakery, and it was one of the best sandwiches I have ever eaten.

 Pimento Cheese Spread